edoardocipriano/bro/README.md

 - `src/data_utils.py`: Utilities for loading and preprocessing the tumor dataset
 - `src/train.py`: Training script with progress bars and visualization
 - `src/evaluate.py`: Evaluation utilities for model assessment and visualization
-- `src/experiment.py`: Experiment class for hyperparameter tuning and model optimization
-- `src/main.py`: Main entry point with CLI for running training and experiments
+- `src/main.py`: Main entry point with CLI for running training

 ## Model Architecture